up42/up42-py/docs/tasking.md

-# :satellite: **Create Tasking Order**
+# :satellite: **Create Satellite Tasking Order**

-A basic example on how to create a tasking order on UP42
+A basic example on how to create a tasking order on UP42.

 ## **Authenticate**